 Jill’s hands-on approach to her practice sets her apart from her peers.
 She loves to go into a workplace to see first-hand how a company operates, interviewing client constituents, strategically preparing a defense, and matching up documents to the story to be related to a judge or jury.
 She goes above and beyond to prepare demonstrative exhibits designed to break down complex facts for jurors.
 She has experience with mass action and class action lawsuits and is knowledgeable about state and federal regulatory processes relating to environmental protection.

 Despite her penchant for technology, her hobbies are far more hands-on.
 If she could, she would sew, paint, and build things all day.
-She’s a self-diagnosed hoarder of textiles and spends her time cooking, reading, gardening, and walking.
+She’s a self-diagnosed hoarder of textiles and spends her leisure time cooking, reading, gardening, and walking.
 But her favorite way to de-stress?
 Group singing . . . bring on the harmony.